 Figure 8: Semantic Interoperability in PDL

-(An Example of a Resource Description Framework as implementation of Semantic Interoperability Specification which has a principle attached (the Linked Data Principle) in the EIRA DL SAT.)
+An Example of a Resource Description Framework as implementation of Semantic Interoperability Specification which has a principle attached (the Linked Data Principle) in the EIRA DL SAT.

 A complete toolkit and libraries are released with their components at the EIRA Library of Interoperability Specifications (ELIS) (https://joinup.ec.europa.eu/collection/common-assessment-method-standards-and-specifications-camss/solution/elis/release/v110) which displays: Architecture Building Blocks, specification name, domain and URLs of the interoperability specification.